ArahPaint in knit design 4

 Fill in a repeat, and multiply it by Y multiple times to achieve the final number, or fill in vertical bands using the pencil tool on the final planned starting canvas.

-A single row repeat first multiplied Y X6, then X2 Select the measurement tool: The tilt tool shifts every next line of pixels, the width of the line in the X field for the horizontal tilt, or in the Y field for the vertical tilt Default values are set to 0 The selections for this design: The resulting file, also shown drawn in repeat: Two more, with a starting picture total height of 24 pixels One repeat, multiple height selections This repeat may be used for tuck or slip stitch, providing the final png is color reversed.
+A single row repeat first multiplied Y X6, then X2 Select the measurement tool: The tilt tool shifts every next line of pixels, the width of the line in the X field for the horizontal tilt, or in the Y field for the vertical tilt Default values are set to 0 The selections for this design: The resulting file, also shown drawn in repeat: Two more, with a starting picture total height of 24 pixels One repeat, multiple width selections This repeat may be used for tuck or slip stitch, providing the final png is color reversed.
 The 12X24 initial result was multiplied X2 in height/Y to produce the 12X48 one.
 The image on the far right checks alignments Working in multiple colors using the same approach: These charts continue to use the selections with reverting back to the original after each variation, though steps may be made sequentially and reversed in a matter of seconds Any results may be modified by adding other program functions to produce drafts of expanded repeats ie. through using drawing in repeat/ random.
 The results may be suitable for large pieces ie blankets and likely best knit as DBJ.
 The ease of designing needs to be paired with good notes on charting cause and effect and an understanding of the relationship between pixels/ punched holes and stitch formation using varied cam button settings.

 Machine knit fringes 3